|Land Area||364,485 km2|

-As a result of that shortage of land, its largest cities ring the coastline.
+As a result of the shortage of land, its largest cities ring the coastline.
 The mammoth metropolis of Tokyo, and the other major cities along the Pacific Ocean are home to most of its people.

-At the turn of the 8th century the Nara period developed, pushing Japan into a golden age, and inspiring a wave of Buddhist art and architecture.
+At the turn of the 8th century, the Nara period developed, pushing Japan into a golden age, and inspiring a wave of Buddhist art and architecture.

-Unfortunately for the Nara's, a smallpox epidemic between the years of 735-737 killed nearly one-third of the country's population, and by 784 the Heian period had taken over.
+Unfortunately for the Naras, a smallpox epidemic between the years of 735-737 killed nearly one-third of the country's population, and by 784 the Heian period had taken over.

 From the Heian era a distinctly indigenous Japanese culture was produced, one that was known for its art, poetry and prose; including the national anthem of Japan.

-For the next 700 years Japan was controlled by powerful regional families (daimyo) and territorial warlords (shogun), while the emperor and traditional central government were merely confined to ceremonial affairs.
+For the next 700 years, Japan was controlled by powerful regional families (daimyo) and territorial warlords (shogun), while the emperor and traditional central government were merely confined to ceremonial affairs.